JagroopBagri/clothing-store/README.md

 Beyond that, other learning outcomes were:

 - Design reusable custom components to be used in multiple places using Styled Components;
-- Solidify knowldge and practial use of react hooks and props
+- Solidify knowledge and practical use of react hooks and props
 - Further comprehension of state management and state lifting in React;